Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How long does it take to get a Washington sales tax registration number?

-When registering online, expect 1-2 business days to process the tax registration or up to 3 weeks when applying by mail.
+When registering online, expect the tax registration to be processed in 1-2 business days or up to 3 weeks when applying by mail.

 After registering, the Department of Revenue will provide a Unified Business Identifier (UBI).